The Greatest Battle Lies Within

 But then his voice spoke a final sentence.
 “Not even God Himself.”

-The spell snapped.
 Sir Dargan lifted his head, all the crushing weight suddenly gone, and met his own eyes, shaking his head slowly.
 “No one is greater than God.”

 The man’s face—his face—twisted into a sneer, a realization flashing too late in the eyes that he’d gone one step too far.
 The black-gloved hand reached into his cloak, and Sir Dargan realized what was about to happen just in time to dive out of the way of the flashing sword blade.